RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Align the community section.
 Map out the other pages.
 Add the assets to the folder and start using brand-specific images to ensure that dimensions will not affect the final result.

+### Day 16: February 26, 2024

+**Today's Progress**: Added a font-size to html in CSS and changed all unit measurements to the relative value of rem.
+Fixed the alignment of the p content in the community section.
+Aligned the header and footer elements and fixed the sizing.
+Created a fully responsive design.

+**Thoughts**: I am looking forward to adding media queries tomorrow.

+**To Do**: Add media queries.
+Fix the right and left side of the community section so it lines up with the rest of the main content.
+Still need to gather brand assets and place them within the folder, but I think it will be best to do this once all items are aligned properly.